denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 the exchange of information across state borders) display unease with encrypted, non-human-readable formats of information exchange.
-A theoretical treatment of technological skepticism from Marx, Heidegger, Mumford, Kittler, and Golumbia concludes with a discussion about the subject's role in actively shaping material conditions of media being.
-As documents reflecting externalized states of consciousness become increasingly more transparent, they are susceptible to increased surveillance and control.
+A theoretical treatment of technological skepticism from Marx, Heidegger, Mumford, Kittler, and Golumbia concludes with a discussion about a subject's role in actively shaping material conditions of media being.
+As documents reflecting externalized states of consciousness become increasingly transparent, they are susceptible to increased surveillance and control.
 Plain text allows political subjects to decouple externalized mental states from mechanisms of governance.
-(In other words, to decide actively when to opt in and when to opt out).
-This affordance is not, however, a deterministic property of literature, the Internet, or any other information exchange system.
-Rather, the design of complex systems must itself become critical practice, which, in complement to critical theory, can actively engineer for textual mechanisms that make individual dissent possible.
+(In other words, to decide actively when to opt in and when to opt out.)
+This affordance is not, however, a deterministic property of literature, the internet, or any other information exchange system.
+Rather, the design of complex systems must itself become critical practice, which, complementing critical theory, can actively engineer for textual mechanisms that make individual dissent possible.